danielWagnerr/Python_Monolithic/README.md

 1. Clone the repository.
 2. Needs Python 3.* .
 3. Initiate a new `virtualenv venv` and install the `requirements.txt`.
-4. Run the main.py and use a tool like postman to make de requests.
+4. Run the main.py and use a tool like postman to make the requests.

 Has a simple automatic id system creation.